 - Many variables go into how your bill will be affected, including the time of year and the length and strength of your charge.
 According to the U.S. Department of Energy (DOE), the average cost of charging a plug-in vehicle in the United States is about half the cost of filling a tank of gasoline.
 Because prices for gasoline and electricity rates vary by state, DOE launched the eGallon tool to help consumers compare the benefits of electric vehicles by calculating regional costs.
 Additionally, DOE offers a price-to-buy calculator to help crunch purchase costs.

 While there are plenty of benefits to purchasing an electric vehicle, we want to make sure you do so with confidence.
 Our EV calculator provides a personalized estimate and allows you to compare vehicle models side-by-side in order to understand near-term and long-term costs based on driving habits, electricity use and savings potential.

 In an effort to ensure your EV driving experience is never interrupted, there are many public charging stations available throughout the greater Omaha area, as well as across the state.
-Six have been installed by OPPD, alongside community partners, and we are continuing to install more.
+Eleven sites have been installed by OPPD, alongside community partners, and we are continuing to install more.

 OPPD-Installed Charging Stations are located at:

 • Henry Doorly Zoo (2): 10th and I-80

 • NP Dodge Real Estate: 86th and Dodge

 Take a look at the map below to find charging stations across the area.
 Also, if you’re looking for charging stations in nearby cities or you want to map them out for an upcoming trip, here is a helpful charging location website.